Americans Have Been Overdosed On Fluoride In Drinking Water

 Breastfeed Infants

-To help prevent fluorosis, the best thing to do is to breastfeed infants.
+To help prevent fluorosis, the best practice is to breastfeed infants.
 Prepare formula milk using fluoride-free water to help protect babies from fluorosis.

 Choose Toothpaste With Lower Fluoride Content